 4.2.3.
 Computation Time.
-For the computing time of our method, 500 iterations of SGD require approximately 30 seconds in the experiment on a personal computer with 2.5-GHz dual-core CPU and 8GB of RAM.
-The results and discussion about the convergence of the SGD algorithm are available in Appendix A.
+For the computing time of our method, 500 iterations of SGD require approximately 30 seconds in the experiment on a personal computer with a 2.5-GHz dual-core CPU and 8 GB of RAM.
+The results and discussion about the convergence of the SGD algorithm are available in Appendix A in the e-companion.